Common Use Equipment Room

 - If you will be using the Covaris Sonicator, how many samples will be processed and which sonication tube will be used (microTUBE for 150 bp to 1.5 kbp fragments or miniTUBE for 2, 3 and 5 kbp fragments)?

 - If it is necessary for a Genomics Core lab member to provide access to the Plant Biology Laboratories building, a Genomics Core lab member will meet you at the south entrance to the building.
-Before arriving to the Plant Biology Building, the researcher must complete the sign in/sign out online form.

 - A copy of the Plant Biology Laboratories safety procedures and policies will be sent to the researcher before the scheduled reservation time and must be read prior to the reservation time: